Title

 • Accessory dwelling units

-• Group Housing (excluding State-licensed group homes with 6 or fewer tenants)
+• Group Housing (excluding State-licensed group homes with six or fewer tenants)

-Environmental Health Inspectors annually inspect both the interior and exterior of all rental dwellings within Bloomington.
-They also respond to complaints concerning rental properties and systematically inspect the exterior of rental units throughout the year.
-In addition, at least 10% of all multifamily dwelling units are inspected each year.
+Environmental Health inspectors conduct new rental license inspections and inspect all other rental properties within Bloomington annually.
+They also respond to complaints and systematically inspect the exterior of rental properties throughout the year.
+Additionally, at least 10% of all multi-family dwelling units are inspected each year.

 Rental Program Information